2infinity-gh/electrum-gxx/docs/masternodes.md

 - The alias (name) of the masternode.
 - Whether the masternode has been activated.
 - The collateral payment of the masternode.
-- The DASH address that received the collateral payment.
+- The GXX address that received the collateral payment.
-- The DASH address of the delegate key.
+- The GXX address of the delegate key.
 - The IP address and port that your masternode can be reached at.
 - The protocol version that your masternode supports.